Detecting and exploiting mass-assignments in order to manipulate user columns and read private messages

 conversation_id is meant to be set to the message you are answering in a reply.

 I stopped testing right away at this point, documented everything and filed the report.
 Even with the id column manipulation in combination with the analysis of the application responses and the demonstration of reading other peoples messages, the report has been flagged with

 Needs more info by the platform team.
-Luckily, I was still in contact with the great team of the company, which did confirm the vulnerability on their own and took the report.
+Luckily, I was still in contact with the great team of the company, which did confirm the vulnerability on their own and took over the report.